binarybottle/typing_preference_study/README_typing_studies.txt

-This file contains information about specific studies run with this software to prepare data for typing_preferences_to_comfort_scores and optimize_layouts (for optimization of keyboard layouts).
+This file contains information about specific studies run with this software (for optimization of keyboard layouts).

 Studies 1-5 were run exclusively on the Prolific recruitment platform.